 A fully functional prototype of the technology should be developed.
 This prototype should be operated in an environment to demonstrate full-scale realistic issues.

-TRL 7 System prototype demonstration in operational environment
+TRL 7 System prototype demonstration in an operational environment

 The working model or prototype should be operated in the actual operational environment or platform to demonstrate performance.